Hypocisy/RPGCoreV3-Chinese-wiki/ItemModule:-Equipment.md

 Items created from within RPGCore can affect players and monsters alike.
 There is no differentiation between a player having an item, and a mob having an item.

-However, beware that monsters may not have the same equipment slots as players (iE: Accessories may not be equipable!)
+However, beware that monsters may not have the same equipment slots as players (iE, Accessories) or usage capabilities (iE, using complex skills)

 # Configuration (./../itemmodule/items) - Items